NOTICE OF PRIVACY PRACTICES FOR HIGHLAND DISTRICT HOSPITAL AND HOME HEALTH

 - if you are a member of the military as required by armed forces services; we may also release your PHI if necessary for national security or intelligence activities; and

-Ohio law requires we obtain consent from you before disclosing the performance or results of an HIV test or diagnoses of AIDS or an AIDS-related condition and before disclosing information about mental health services you may have received.
+Ohio law requires we obtain consent from you before disclosing the performance or results of an HIV test or diagnoses of AIDS or an AIDS-related condition; before disclosing information about drug or alcohol treatment you have received in a drug or alcohol treatment program and before disclosing information about mental health services you may have received.
 Contact the Privacy Officer for further information.

 RIGHTS THAT YOU HAVE

 Accounting for Disclosures of Your PHI.
-You have the right to receive an accounting of certain disclosures made by us of your PHI after April 14, 2003.
+You have the right to receive an accounting of certain disclosures made by us of your PHI for six years prior to the date of your request.
 All requests must be made in writing and signed by you or your representative.
 Accounting request forms are available from the Privacy Officer at Highland District Hospital.
 The first accounting in any 12-month period is free; you will be charged a fee of $15.00 for each subsequent accounting you request within the same 12-month period.

 Acknowledgment of Receipt of Notice.
 You will be asked to sign or initial an acknowledgment that you received this Notice of Privacy Practices.

-This Notice of Privacy Practices is effective April 14, 2003.
+EFFECTIVE DATE: This Notice of Privacy Practices is effective September 23, 2013.